• Jul 12, 2025

 Things to Do in Vaishno Devi

 The primary activity in Vaishno Devi is the Pilgrimage to the Vaishno Devi Temple.
 Other popular activities include the following.
-Please go through the details as cited below for further updates.
+Please review the details below for further updates.

-• Make a visit to the Bhairavnath Temple, which is an essential part of the Pilgrimage.
+• Visit the Bhairavnath Temple, an essential part of the Pilgrimage.

 • Explore the Ardh Kuwari Cave, where Vaishno Devi rested during her journey.